neivv/aice/Documentation.md

 - `frame_count` How many frames (Game logic steps) the game has lasted
 - `tileset` Integer ID of the current map's tileset
 - `minerals` Mineral count of the current unit's player (Does not work with bullets)
-- `gas` Mineral count of the current unit's player (Does not work with bullets)
+- `gas` Vespene gas count of the current unit's player (Does not work with bullets)
 - `ground_cooldown` How many frames of cooldown are remaining before the unit can attack again with its ground weapon
 - `air_cooldown` How many frames of cooldown are remaining before the unit can attack again